saberioon/vegRV/README.md

 Command-line software for segmenting segment the vegetation from the RGB image

+## New Features

+* Calculating percentage of each cluster and report in a csv file for all images in one folder

 ## Installation

 To install and set up your command-line software and its dependencies, follow these steps: